Skip to main content

 Teaching

-I teach a range of topics, including text processing and quantitative text analysis, social and cultural analytics, data analysis with R, introduction to Python programming, data visualisation, natural language processing, and quantitative methods for the the humanities.
+I teach a range of topics, including text processing and quantitative text analysis, natural language processing, and quantitative and computational methods for the the humanities.

-Barbara's research was featured in the Christmas 2020 edition of the Economist "How data analysis can enrich the liberal arts" and in the New Scientist and BBC.
+My research was featured in the Christmas 2020 edition of the Economist "How data analysis can enrich the liberal arts", BBC, and British Council.

-In 2022 she was awarded the Inter Circle U. Prize for inter- and trans-disciplinary research for her work on the project “The Language of Mechanisation”.
+In 2022 I was awarded the Inter Circle U. Prize for inter- and trans-disciplinary research for my work on the project “The Language of Mechanisation”.

 Research